epio/mantrid/docs/configuring_rules.rst

 If there was an entry for ``andrew.example.com`` with subdomain matches allowed, this would match; however, if only exact matches were allowed, this would not match that entry.

-Each rule is made up of three parts: an action name, arguments for that action (as keywords), and the "are subdomain matches allowed" flag.
+Each rule is made up of three parts: an :doc:`action name <actions>`, arguments for that action (as keywords), and the "are subdomain matches allowed" flag.
 You can read about the :doc:`actions` and see what options you have.

-All changes made via the API take effect immediately.
+All changes made via the API take effect immediately, for all future requests.

 Adding/Updating a rule